 Personally I believe virality is partly knowing your audience, having a funny/relatable/interesting topic, a dash of luck, and great timing (which can also be up to luck).
 Yeah, I make banger Yu-Gi-Oh! tweets, but very few of them reach the numbers of Jounouchi dying.

-Sites like Tiktok allow anyone to go viral and I’ve had several posts go viral there.
+Sites like Tiktok are surprisingly good for marketing visual novels, as they allow anyone to go viral, but virality doesn’t always equal sales.
 But one post going viral shouldn’t be your goal.

 Consider the marketing funnel.